chrisstef/defi-staking/README.md

 Truffle suite is ideal for testing our smart contracts.

-The subfoloder `test`, contains custom test I wrote.
+The subfoloder `test`, contains custom tests I wrote such as:

+- Names of the contracts match before and after deployment.
+- DecentralBank is being sent the tokens during the initial Migration.
+- DecentralBank functionalities are working properly.
+And more..

 [tests]